Stress is the silent killer. College students and stress are buzzwords these days as the pace of life in the 21st century seems to escalate each year.

 Step back and get a grip on tasks that are critical to your day and require attention today.
 It can be debilitation knowing that you need to visit our parents but you keep putting it off as you allow other non-essential college-related events to fill your days.

 Don’t allow unnecessary events to fragment your entire day.
 Move important tasks that you’ve been neglecting up on your list to help you tick them off as completed.
+If you’re feeling overwhelmed, then get college homework help.
 This will help you to manage the weeks ahead.
 Don’t only prioritize urgent stuff, but include activities that are also important such as exercise, time for planning and your relationships.

 Incoming emails, an angry co-student or a demanding tutor can typically result in shallow breathing leaving you out of breath and anxious.
 Even for guys, consider yoga because deep breathing from the stomach helps you think clearer and you feel less stressed.